Skip to main content

 With full rebalancing, you can buy securities using both available cash and the cash expected from suggested sales.
 This method calculates buys based on the estimated cash you will have after executing suggested sales with the latest market prices.
 With full rebalance, you can realign your entire portfolio against the model in one go.

-This method requires careful trade order management to ensure you settle your trades promptly, so you have sufficient cash available to complete your purchases.
+This method requires careful trade order management to ensure you settle the trades promptly and have enough cash to complete the buys.
 To mitigate the risk, you can set a limit on the cash from sells to use for buys during a full rebalance.
-For example, instead of counting sell values at 100%, you can count them at 90% or 95%.
-This conservative method ensures that even if prices drop between rebalancing and executing your sales, you'll likely still have enough cash to complete your buys.
+For example, instead of counting sell values at 100%, you can count them at 95%.
+If the prices drop between rebalancing and executing sales, you'll likely still have enough cash to complete your buys.
 See Preference - Portfolios for details.

 Existing outstanding trade orders (all statuses except "Open") affect full rebalancing in the following way: